Smith & Nephew – The Hornsea Connection

 Under the guidance of Horatio Nelson Smith, the Smith & Nephew company expanded considerably and eventually went on to become a multi-national company which still flourishes to this day.

-Hornsea and District Civic Society has placed a “Blue Plaque” on the building at 7 Wilton Terrace, as a part of their existing “Blue Plaque and Heritage Trail Scheme”, but do need to raise more funding to continue with our scheme, so further plaques will not be possible in the near future.
+Hornsea and District Civic Society has placed a “Blue Plaque” on the building at 7 Wilton Terrace, as a part of their existing “Blue Plaque and Heritage Trail Scheme”.